-All development applications in the Source Water Protection Area shall be supported by studies, as determined in consultation with the Conservation Authority, which demonstrates that the proposed development does not pose a risk to the Town's drinking water supply and which includes any mitigation measures that may be required.
-Certain types of development may be prohibited.
+All development applications in a Source Water Protection Area shall be supported by studies, as determined in consultation with the Conservation Authority, which demonstrates to the satisfaction of the Risk Management Official that the proposed development does not pose a risk to the Town's drinking water supply and which includes any mitigation measures that may be required.
+In IPZ-1, certain types of development may be prohibited or require Risk Management Plans as per the RSSPP.